GUNDAANUTEJ/StudyBuddy/README.md

 ## External Requirments

 Stack we are using for application building.
-* Backend language + framework - The backend language and framework for this project would be JavaScript / Node.js
+* Backend language + framework - The backend language and framework for this project is JavaScript / Node.js
 * Backend app host - Heroku
 * Data host + type - Atlas MongoDB
 * Front-end design - React.js.